czbiohub/nextflow-tutorial-2019/README.md

 ## Creating your own Nextflow Workflow

-Use [cookiecutter-nextflow](https://github.com/czbiohub/cookiecutter-nextflow) to create a template folder with example nextflow workflows.
+~~Use [cookiecutter-nextflow](https://github.com/czbiohub/cookiecutter-nextflow) to create a template folder with example nextflow workflows.~~ Use [`nf-core/tools`](https://github.com/nf-core/tools) to create your nextflow workflow.
+Highly recommended to *not* write your workflow from scratch as there is quite a bit of boilerplate that is necessary to make it function smoothly, e.g. on AWS.
 Make sure to add your GitHub repo to [czbiohub/awesome-nextflow](https://github.com/czbiohub/awesome-nextflow)!

 We'll use the nextflow-core (nf-core) developers excellent template.
 Please also check out their [pipeline creation guidelines](https://nf-co.re/adding_pipelines) for more info on writing good pipelines.